haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-- fix bug when merging prefixes: sometimes there are additional arguments to prefix so when we create the automatic prefix definitions these look different, and a treated as two separate bindings

-    working on code in keybindingProcessing.ts, but we need to deal with a clear error message that uses the prefix
-- more context information available to computedArgs
+- make it possible to reference commands defined under `define`

 Next up
 - require parsing to validate modes to be all negations or all positive mode specifications
-- implement a few more of the bindings from modalbindings.js
+- implement some more of the bindings from modalbindings.js

-- start implementing event recording / replay for
+- start implementing event recording / replay for record macro repeat action repeat last pre-action selection repeat last selection/action pair

-    repeat action
-    repeat last pre-action selection
-    repeat last selection/action pair
-    record macro

 - move modalkeys.selectbetween to selection-utilities.selectBetween
 - expand to the full keybindings and start dogfooding the current setup